Magnus Barefoot: Establishing authority

 The strongman behind Haakon's monarchy had been his foster-father Tore Tordsson ("Steigar-Tore"), who refused to recognise Magnus as king after Haakon's death.
 With Egil Aslaksson and other noblemen, he had the otherwise-unknown Sweyn Haraldsson set up as a pretender.
 Although later sagas maintain that Sweyn was Danish, some modern historians have speculated that he may have been a son of Harald Hardrada.
 The revolt was based in the Uplands, but also gained support from noblemen elsewhere in the country.
 After several weeks of fighting, Magnus captured Tore and his supporters and had them hanged on the island of Vambarholm (outside Hamnøy, Lofoten, in northern Norway).
 Magnus was reportedly furious because he could not pardon Egil, a potentially useful, young and resourceful nobleman.
 As king, his honour would only allow a pardon if other noblemen pleaded for Egil's life; this did not happen.

-Magnus' final domestic dispute was with the noble Sveinke Steinarsson, who refused to recognise him as king.
-Although Sveinke reduced piracy in Viken, he was forced into exile for three years after negotiating with Magnus' men.
+Magnus's final domestic dispute was with the noble Sveinke Steinarsson, who refused to recognise him as king.
+Although Sveinke reduced piracy in Viken, he was forced into exile for three years after negotiating with Magnus's men.
 Since piracy increased soon after Sveinke's departure (possibly encouraged by Sveinke himself), Magnus met him in the Danish province of Halland to request his return to Norway.
 They reconciled; Sveinke became a loyal supporter of Magnus, now the undisputed king of Norway.

 Other developments

 Since the Norse sources (including the skaldic verses which were the sagas' main sources) chiefly describe war-related matters, less is known about other events during the reigns of the early Norwegian kings.
-Snorri, for instance, wrote fifteen pages about Magnus and only two pages about Magnus' peaceful father Olaf Kyrre (despite Olaf's reign lasting almost three times longer than Magnus').
-Modern historians have noted that this probably has made the image of kings like Magnus Barefoot one-sided (in Magnus' case, skewed towards his deeds as a warrior).
+Snorri, for instance, wrote fifteen pages about Magnus and only two pages about Magnus's peaceful father Olaf Kyrre (despite Olaf's reign lasting almost three times longer than Magnus's).
+Modern historians have noted that this probably has made the image of kings like Magnus Barefoot one-sided (in Magnus's case, skewed towards his deeds as a warrior).

-Magnus' rule was generally marked by Norway's increasing similarity to other European kingdoms.
+Magnus's rule was generally marked by Norway's increasing similarity to other European kingdoms.
 Royal rule became established, and he consolidated power through a network of powerful noblemen (some of whom were relatives); church organisation also developed.
-The Nordic bishops belonged to the Archdiocese of Hamburg-Bremen until a year after Magnus' death (when the Archdiocese of Lund was formed); priests and bishops were largely foreigners from England and Germany.
+The Nordic bishops belonged to the Archdiocese of Hamburg-Bremen until a year after Magnus's death (when the Archdiocese of Lund was formed); priests and bishops were largely foreigners from England and Germany.
 In reality, however, Magnus ruled the church in Norway.

-Through numismatics, it is known that minting reform began during Magnus' reign.
+Through numismatics, it is known that minting reform began during Magnus's reign.
 The reform restored silver content in coins to around 90 percent, the level at Harald Hardrada's 1055 reform (Haraldsslåtten) which reduced silver content to about 30 percent (the remainder of the coin was copper).
-Coin size in Magnus' reform was reduced to .45 gram, half the previous weight.
+Coin size in Magnus's reform was reduced to .45 gram, half the previous weight.
 Although the silver value of a coin remained about the same, copper was not needed in coins.